 A miracle, then, is by definition a rare event.
 If it weren’t then we wouldn’t consider such an event to be a miracle in the first place.
 We know that, for example, dead people don’t get up from the dead, and because we know this from experience, if it did happen then we’d have a miracle.
 Moreover, scholars have identified a miracle in numerous ways, namely as being an interruption of the order or course of nature (2), an event that exceeds the productive power of nature (3), as well as something that would happen only as a result of the intervention of an agent not wholly bound by nature (4).
 For a theist, a miracle is usually considered to be something personal on behalf of God; perhaps defined as a “direct intervention” on God’s behalf in the life of a human being (5).

-What a miracle is then, is something that is unusual and that is naturally inexplicable.
-A miracle is “a work effected in a manner unusual, or different from the common and regular Method of Providence, by the interposition either of God himself, or of some Intelligent Agent superior to Man, for the Proof or Evidence of some particular Doctrine, or in attestation to the Authority of some particular Person” (6).
+What a miracle is then, is “a work effected in a manner unusual, or different from the common and regular Method of Providence, by the interposition either of God himself, or of some Intelligent Agent superior to Man, for the Proof or Evidence of some particular Doctrine, or in attestation to the Authority of some particular Person” (6).
 Even Hume would somewhat agree saying that a miracle is an event “by a particular volition of the Deity, or by the interposition of some invisible agent” (7) that is beyond the reach of human action and natural causes.

 If a Miracle Really Occurred, Could We Even Notice it in the First Place?